Gerald's Game: Plot

 The following morning, Jessie manages to secure a drink of water from a glass on the bedside table.
 Refreshed and encouraged by her own ingenuity in getting the water, she renews her efforts to escape, first by trying to break the headboard, then by trying to slip off the bed and push it to the bureau where the keys are placed.
 Inspired by her memory of the eclipse, in which her father warned her not to cut herself on the smoked glass panes they used as eclipse viewers, Jessie breaks the water glass and uses a sharp shard to slice her wrist, giving herself a degloving injury to lubricate her skin enough to slide her right hand from the cuff.
-She is then able to escape the bed, reach the keys, and free her other hand, only to faint from blood loss.
-When she awakens, it is nearly dark and the Space Cowboy, now undeniably real, has returned.
+She is able to escape the bed, reach the keys, and free her other hand, but faints from blood loss.
+When she awakens, it is nearly dark and the Space Cowboy has returned.
 Jessie throws her wedding ring at his box of jewelry and bones, thinking that is what he wanted all along.
-Still dazed and weak with blood loss, she reaches her car and drives away, only to discover the Space Cowboy hidden in the back seat.
+Still weak from blood loss, she reaches her car and drives away, with the Space Cowboy hidden in the back seat.
 Jessie crashes and is knocked unconscious.

-Months later, Jessie is still recuperating from her ordeal.
-An attorney at Gerald's law firm assists her in covering up the incident to protect her and the law firm from scandal, but Jessie feels this is another version of burying her trauma, just as she buried her childhood abuse years before.
+Months later, Jessie is recuperating from her ordeal.
+An attorney at Gerald's law firm assists her in covering up the incident to protect her and the firm from scandal, but Jessie feels this is another version of burying her trauma, just as she buried her childhood abuse.
 To free herself, Jessie writes to the real Ruth, with whom she has not spoken in decades, detailing what really happened at the lake house and subsequent events.
-The "Space Cowboy" had turned out to be a serial killer and necrophile named Raymond Andrew Joubert who had been living in and robbing lake houses in the area.
-Jessie confronted Joubert at his court hearing, where Joubert mocked her "made of moonlight" statement, confirming that the encounter really occurred and causing Jessie to spit in his face.
-Being able to directly confront the man who once terrified her allowed her to face the other manipulative men in her life, including her father and Gerald, freeing her of fear and allowing her to deal more honestly with her past.
-She apologizes for abandoning Ruth, acknowledging that Ruth had confronted her with a truth she could not then face, and hopes they can resume their friendship.
+The "Space Cowboy" had turned out to be a serial killer and necrophile named Raymond Andrew Joubert who had been robbing and squatting in lake houses in the area.
+Jessie confronts Joubert at his court hearing, where he mocks her "made of moonlight" statement, confirming that the encounter really occurred and causing Jessie to spit in his face.
+Being able to directly confront the man who once terrified her allows Jessie to face the other manipulative men in her life, freeing her of fear and allowing her to deal more honestly with her past.
+She apologizes for abandoning Ruth, acknowledging that Ruth had confronted her with a truth she could not face, and hopes they can resume their friendship.
 After mailing the letter, Jessie is able to sleep without nightmares for the first time since her ordeal at the lake house.